-- C.3.1 Any Engineering Society affiliated group bank account balances that are below zero, not as a result of operational year expenses, as approved by the Director of Finance, shall be considered as affiliated group debt. - C.3.2 Affiliated groups that are in debt past the current operational year, as mentioned in Error!
-Reference source not found., must develop a repayment plan approved by the Vice-President (Operations) and the Director of Finance.
+C.3.1 Any Engineering Society affiliated group bank account balances that are below zero, not as a result of operational year expenses, as approved by the Director of Finance, shall be considered as affiliated group debt.

+C.3.2 Affiliated groups that are in debt past the current operational year, as mentioned in Error!
+Reference source not found., must develop a repayment plan approved by the Vice-President (Operations) and the Director of Finance. a.
+Groups that do not have a pre-existing repayment plan must meet with the Vice-President (Operations) and the Director of Finance to develop one.